Updated on 2026-02-24 GMT+08:00

 Covers network traffic generated for transferring Standard data from parallel file systems to local devices over the Internet.

-Applies only to data stored in the region that you specified for the purchased package.
-This type of package is applicable to both single-AZ and multi-AZ parallel file systems.
+The packages can only be used in the region specified during the purchase.
+This type of package can be used for both single-AZ and multi-AZ parallel file systems.

 Use Sequence